bowo-prasetyo/forkbuild/docs/Architecture.md

 new local position, adding the world's layout offset, and updating the mesh — it does not mutate the brick.

+Spatial Placement & Stacking (0.1.33)

+The spatial editing loop is now complete: Select → Position → Preview → Place → Domain Mutation → Event → Renderer.

+SpatialPlacementState (application/spatial-state/SpatialPlacementState.js)
+is runtime-only state describing where a brick would be placed if committed.
+It carries document-local position, rotation, the target document/building, and a valid flag.
+Like all spatial state, it never enters the Protocol.

+SpatialPlacementService (application/SpatialPlacementService.js)
+translates world-space pick results into document-local placement positions.
+It handles two cases:

+- Ground hit: uses PlacementPositionService.calculateGround() to snap to grid and rest the brick on the ground plane using its half-height.

+- Brick surface hit: uses PlacementPositionService.calculateStack() to derive the new position from the clicked face normal and both bricks' dimensions.
+A click on the top face of a 1×1×1 cube places another cube at y + 1; a click on the side places it adjacent in X or Z.

+The placement position is always in document-local space.
+The renderer adds the world's layout offset when showing the preview ghost and when reacting to BRICK_ADDED.
+This keeps the domain model ignorant of where its world lives in shared space.

+PlacementPositionService (application/PlacementPositionService.js) is
+shared between PlacementTool (EditorView) and SpatialPlacementService (WorldView).
+It is geometry-aware: it reads width/height/depth from BrickDefinition rather than hard-coding offsets.
+This means a 2×4 plate (0.25 height) stacks correctly on top of a 1×1 cube (1.0 height) because the service adds half of each dimension along the face normal.

+PickingService (renderer/PickingService.js) now returns face normals for brick hits. pickRich() computes the world-space normal from the intersected face, quantizes it to the nearest axis (±X, ±Y, ±Z), and returns it as { x, y, z } integers.
+This gives the placement system a clean "which face was clicked" signal without Three.js leaking upward.

+SpatialPreviewRenderer (renderer/SpatialPreviewRenderer.js) is the World View counterpart to PreviewRenderer.
+It is driven imperatively by WorldNavigationSession rather than by EventBus: show(definitionId, position, rotation) adds or moves a ghost mesh; hide() removes it.
+The ghost uses the same ThreeBrickFactory as real bricks but with transparent material.
+It never touches domain state.

+The placement flow in World View:

+    Hover over ground or brick
+         ↓
+    SpatialPlacementService.calculateFromHit()
+         ↓
+    SpatialPlacementState (document-local position)
+         ↓
+    SpatialPreviewRenderer shows ghost at world-space position
+         ↓
+    User clicks
+         ↓
+    WorldNavigationSession.commitPlacement()
+         ↓
+    PlaceBrickCommand (reused from 0.1.14)
+         ↓
+    CommandHistory.execute()
+         ↓
+    World.addBrickToBuilding()
+         ↓
+    DomainEvent.BRICK_ADDED
+         ↓
+    WorldRenderer._onBrickAdded()
+         ↓
+    Mesh appears at correct world-space position (local + layout offset)

+This reuses the exact same PlaceBrickCommand and CommandHistory that the Editor View has used since 0.1.14.
+There is no second mutation mechanism for spatial editing — one authoritative path exists for adding bricks.

+Brick Dimensions (0.1.33)

+BrickDefinition now carries width, height, and depth (default 1, 1, 1).
+CoreLibrary definitions declare their true sizes: plate_2x4 is width=2, height=0.25, depth=4; window_small is depth=0.25.
+These
+dimensions are pure metadata — no geometry — but they let the placement system calculate correct stacking positions without assuming every brick is a 1×1×1 cube.

+The renderer's ThreeBrickFactory already produced correctly-sized meshes (BoxGeometry sizes).
+Now the domain model agrees with the renderer about how much space each brick occupies, making placement calculations accurate in both directions.

+Coordinate Space Discipline (0.1.33)

+Placement maintains strict separation between three frames:

+    Screen Space     — mouse coordinates (clientX/Y)
+         ↓
+    Ray / Hit Space  — world-space intersection point from PickingService ↓
+    World Space      — hit point minus layout offset = document-local ↓
+    Domain Position  — stored in Brick.position

+SpatialPlacementState.position is always document-local.
+The preview renderer adds the layout offset.
+The focus camera uses worldPosition (from inspection).
+This prevents the coordinate drift that would otherwise accumulate when placing bricks in offset worlds.

 Coordinate Spaces (0.1.32)

 A strict distinction now exists between three coordinate frames: